Aiden0609/MLProject-G1-F2025/README.md

-# Weather Prediction with Customized Loss Function
+# Physics-Informed Machine Learning for Climate Prediction

 Code repo for the course project of Group 1, ECE-8936/ENGI-9882/COMP-6936 course
 ---